 In later years, Aithra became beloved “Yiayia” to many; those she met on her strolls through the Grove in Shrewsbury, the Flea Markets at Columbus, visits to get her nails and hair done and more recently Nanny Karin and Nanny Diane.
 She was a member of the Chapel Beach Club and held her corner court on the patio waving to all the children.
 She would regale all who would listen with music and song.
 She had a heart full of love, childlike innocence and boundless energy for living life and joy.
 Aithra will be greatly missed by all who knew and loved her, and never forgotten.

 Family and friends are invited to visit on Monday, January 20, 2020 from 6:00 to 8:00 PM at Shore Point Funeral Home and Cremation Services, Inc., 3269 State Highway/Route 35 North, Hazlet, New Jersey 07730 and Tuesday morning, January 21, 2020 from 10:00 to 11:00 AM at Kimisis Tis Theotokou Greek Orthodox Church, 20 Hillcrest Road, Holmdel, New Jersey 07733.
 A service will begin at 11:00 AM at Kimisis Tis Theotokou Greek Orthodox Church and interment will follow at Shoreland Memorial Gardens Cemetery in Hazlet.
 In lieu of flowers donations to can be made to the Keyport Board of Education, c/o Charles and Aithra Martin Scholarship Fund, 370 Broad Street, Keyport, NJ 07735.
 For information, directions, or to send condolences to the family, please visit, www.shorepointfh.com.

-To send flowers to Aithra's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Aithra (Vlahopoulos) Martin, please visit our floral store.